 Till (= until) has an extra sense in Irish English that means something like ‘in order that’ or ‘so that [someone] can…’.
 A doting relative, upon meeting you after a long absence, might say ‘Come here till I see you’, which means ‘Come closer so that I can look at you properly’.

-Raymond Hickey, in his essay Southern Irish English, gives the example “Come here till I tell you.”
-This common expression can invite a listener who is within earshot to move physically closer, but it doesn’t always: it can also serve simply to announce an item of discourse, to prepare an audience’s ears for something of interest or significance, e.g.:
+Raymond Hickey, in his essay Southern Irish English, gives the example ‘Come here till I tell you.’
+This common expression can invite a listener who is within earshot to move physically closer, or it can serve simply to announce an item of discourse, to prepare an audience’s ears for something of interest or significance, e.g.:

 Come here till I tell you what happened this morning.

 Used this way, Come here till I tell you is like a longer version of Old English Hwæt!
 (Hark!, Lo!, Listen!, etc.; literally What!), signalling the beginning of a story, albeit usually shorter than Beowulf.
 Some speakers run ‘Come here till’ together so it sounds like ‘C’meertle’.